deesto/bnl-sdcc-st-group/README.md

   - operations on 'unpacked' repo continue to strain other operations
     - single repo check ran for 4+ days
   - many full snapshot processes delayed, hung, orphaned due to heavy IO on NAS from weekly maintenance operations
+- CVMFS: more discussion with OSG about why they are replicating our internal test repo, and getting it removed from replication
-- SDCC: User Services discussions on production monitoring issues and fixes, development monitoring improvements, web site analytics
+- SDCC: User Services discussions on production monitoring issues and fixes, development monitoring improvements, web site analytics, Drupal site issues, web site & VM hosting issues
 - WLCG: discussions with token profile group on accounting groups and attribute syntax

 # 26 Oct - 1 Nov